 Over the past fortnight, I’d grown used to living life outside of my head.
 Day 42’s community event, Day 45’s camping comrades, Day 50’s social butterflying and, most recently, Day 52’s chatty stroll to Nangkita are a few examples of how sociable my solo hike had become.
 Unfortunately, the remainder of the path to Cape Jervis would again revert to isolation; I would miss the constant companionship.
 However, I had one final Heysen Trail hiking buddy to get me through Day 53.

-Daily Diary – Day 53
+Heysen Trail Diary – Day 53

 Through the coarse wind, I heard advancing pitapat footsteps behind me.
-I spun around to see a carefree, and leash-free, kelpie pup happily trotting up the road.
-He then brushed in front of me, stopped someway down the track and looked back as if to ask “you coming?”
+I spun around to see a carefree (and leash-free) kelpie pup happily trotting up the road.
+He then brushed in front of me, stopped someway down the track and looked back as if to ask ‘you coming?’
 From there, the path didn’t seem as daunting or lonesome.

-We battled the incline side-by-side, constantly checking how the other fared in the inhospitable breeze.
-At the top of the hill, where the trail jumped a fence and continued into a field, we rested and enjoyed our tuna lunch.
+We battled the incline side-by-side, constantly checking to see how the other fared in the inhospitable breeze.
+At the top of the hill, where the trail jumped a fence and proceeded into a field, we rested and enjoyed our tuna lunch.
 As eager as he was to continue the journey, I knew I couldn’t take him.
 I finished my fish, leapt the fence and scurried into the distant hills before he could find a hole under the wire.

 The Yulte Conservation Park vegetation contains mostly low woodland comprised of Pink Gum, Cup Gum, Messmate Stringybark and Brown Stringybark over Common Fringe-myrtle, Common Oak-bush and Beaked Hakea.